cogini/elixir-deploy-template/README.md

 docs](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 for details.

-May be as simple as:
+That may be as simple as:

 ```shell
 pip install ansible